adtrace/adtrace_sdk_flutter/README.md

 This can be combined with callback parameters of course.

 When you set a currency token, AdTrace will automatically convert the incoming revenues into a reporting revenue of your choice.
-Read more about [currency conversion here][currency-conversion].

-You can read more about revenue and event tracking in the [event tracking guide][event-tracking].

 ### <a id="et-revenue-deduplication"></a>Revenue deduplication